XmHongBIT/MRI-GNP/README.md

 Adult-type diffuse glioma requires integrated histological and molecular characterization for diagnosis, grading, and treatment planning.
 MRI-GNP is built around the idea that routine preoperative MRI can support this process through a unified deep learning model rather than a collection of isolated single-marker predictors.

-In the accompanying manuscript, MRI-GNP was developed and evaluated on a large multicenter cohort comprising 35,616 MR images from 8,844 patients across 22 datasets in three countries.
+In the accompanying manuscript, MRI-GNP was developed and evaluated on a large multicenter cohort comprising 35,500 MR images from 8,875 patients across 22 datasets in three countries.
 The study focuses on predicting multiple neuropathology-related targets from MRI, including tasks such as IDH mutation, 1p/19q codeletion, CDKN2A/B homozygous deletion, +7/-10 alteration, TERT promoter mutation, EGFR amplification, ATRX mutation, TP53 mutation, MGMT promoter methylation, Ki-67 expression, and WHO-related grading tasks.

-## Highlights

-- Hierarchical multitask classifier with an IDH-rooted relation graph
-- ViT-first image backbone with fallback CNN backbones
-- Joint learning from imaging features and optional tabular metadata
-- Native support for incomplete multitask labels through task masking
-- YAML-based experiment configuration for cleaner reproducibility
-- Simple manifest-driven data interface for public or private datasets
-- Public code structure aligned with the MRI-GNP manuscript rather than an internal lab workspace

 ## Repository Layout